Updated July 27, 2017

 If you truly can’t find the guidelines, a short and friendly email asking about them is appropriate.
 For example,

 I have an idea for a guest post I think would benefit your readers.
-Would you mind forwarding your guest posting guidelines?
+Do you accept guest posts and would you mind forwarding your guest posting guidelines?
 Thanks!

 5. Go easy on the links to your own site and don’t include your affiliate links

-We all understand guest posting is a way to get your site noticed.
+We all understand guest posting is a way to get your site noticed and get traffic.
 However, a post loaded with links to your own blog is bad form.

 You absolutely should include a link to your own website, blog or landing page in your bio, but include links to your own blog within the content of your post at your own risk.